Miron is the best type of glass to use for the storage of any foods or herbs for preservation and potency purposes.

 Similar other tests have been conducted with spirulina, rose water and more.

 More Esoteric Properties of Miron Glass?

 The following image shows water crystal photography as made popular by Masaru Emoto.
 The images are shown with Miron Glass next to brown and clear glass.
-The first set of pictures is after 7 days.
+The first set of pictures is after seven days.
 The second set of pictures is after 74 days.
 You are free to draw your own conclusions based on these photos.

-Theories on how Miron works goes beyond photodegradation.
+Theories on how Miron works go beyond photodegradation.
 Fritz-Albert Popp talked about biophotonics which, “provide a new powerful tool for assessing the quality of food (like freshness and shelf life), microbial infections, environmental influences and for substantiating medical diagnosis and therapy.”